neomutt/neomutt/README.md

 ## Install

 NeoMutt is included in many distributions.
-Please refer to the instructions on the [distro page](https://neomutt.org/distro.html).
+Please refer to [docs/distro.md](docs/distro.md).
 Otherwise, it can be [built from source](https://neomutt.org/dev/build/build).

 ## More